-Yoshio Bando Administrative Director Takahiro Fujita Principal Investigator (PI) and Associate Principal Investigator (API) A Principal Investigator is an internationally known world top-class scientist who plays leading roles in achieving MANA research targets and in fostering younger researchers through mentoring.
+Principal Investigators (PI) and Associate Principal Investigators (API) \ Fieid Coordinator \\ Satellite \\\ API A Principal Investigator is an internationally known world top-class scientist who plays leading roles in achieving MANA research targets and in fostering younger researchers through mentoring.
 Principal Investigators are selected from NIMS and other domestic and overseas institutes.
 An Associate Principal Investigator is a promising young scientist, who is expected to perform his/her own research at a level comparable to Principal Investigators.

+MANA Workforce (as of May 2015)

-Out of 199 researchers at MANA, 99 (49.7 percent) are foreign nationalities hailing from 23 countries.
+Out of 201 researchers at MANA, 108 (53.7 percent) are foreign nationalities hailing from 24 countries.

-18

-Position Principal Investigators Group Leaders Associate Principal Investigators Faculty Scientists Postdoctoral Researchers Graduate Students Administrative Staffs and Technical Staffs Total
+Position Principal Investigators Associate Principal Investigators Group Leaders Faculty Scientists Postdoctoral Researchers Junior Researchers Administrative Staffs and Technical Staffs Total

-Number 22 2 11 62 61 41 28 227
+Number 18 2 11 68 68 34 32 233

-Non-Japanese 8 1 0 9 51 30 1 100
+Non-Japanese 8 1 0 12 55 32 1 109

-Female 2 0 1 8 14 14 18 57
+Female 2 0 1 11 16 12 20 62

+Group Leaders In units led by Principal Investigators, Group Leaders serve as the leaders of research groups.
+N. Fukata T. Mori T. Sekiguchi K. Terabe T. Nagao